Jack Paar

-Jack Harold Paar (May 1, 1918 – January 27, 2004) was an American talk show host, author, radio and television comedian, and film actor.
+Jack Harold Paar (May 1, 1918 – January 27, 2004) was an American talk show host, writer, radio and television comedian, and film actor.
 He was the second host of The Tonight Show from 1957 to 1962.
 Time magazine's obituary of Paar reported wryly, "His fans would remember him as the fellow who split talk show history into two eras: Before Paar and Below Paar."

 Early life and education

-Paar was born in 1918 in Canton, Ohio, the son of Lillian M. (Hein) and Howard Paar.
-He moved with his family to Jackson, Michigan, about 40 mi south of Lansing, as a child.
+Jack Harold Paar was born on May 1, 1918, in Canton, Ohio, the son of Lillian M. (née Hein) and Howard Paar.
+He moved with his family to Jackson, Michigan, about 40 mi south of Lansing.
 As a child, he developed a stutter, which he learned to manage.
 He contracted tuberculosis when he was 14 and left school at 16.

 Career

 Early career

-He first worked near home as a radio announcer at WIBM in Jackson, Michigan.
-As a radio announcer he was known to stop by the newspaper stand in front of the Jackson Citizen Patriot and pick up a freshly published copy of that local newspaper before going on to work where he would read from the news copy.
-The staff of the Citizen Patriot was somewhat perturbed by his verbatim reading of their work product and, on April 1st of one year, printed a special edition of the paper for him only and placed it in the stand where they knew he would pick it up before going to work.
-It mentioned that an Arabian potentate named "Loof Lirpa" would be paying a formal visit to the town later that day.
-The newspaper staff had a bit of revenge when he read that column on air and later had egg on his face when it turned out that Loof Lirpa was, in fact, "April Fool" in reverse.
-Paar went on to working as a humorous disc jockey at other Midwest stations, including WJR in Detroit, WIRE in Indianapolis, WGAR in Cleveland, and WBEN in Buffalo.
+After dropping out of Jackson High School, Paar worked as a broadcaster for WIBM, a local radio station.
+He went on to work as a humorous disc jockey at other Midwest stations, including WJR in Detroit, WIRE in Indianapolis, WGAR in Cleveland, and WBEN in Buffalo.
 In his book P.S.
-Jack Paar, he recalled doing utility duty at WGAR in 1938 when Orson Welles broadcast his famous simulated alien invasion, The War of the Worlds, over the CBS network (and its WGAR affiliate).
+Jack Paar, he recalled doing utility duty at WGAR in 1938 when Orson Welles broadcast his famous simulated alien invasion, The War of the Worlds, over the CBS network and its WGAR affiliate.
 Attempting to calm possibly panicked listeners, Paar announced, "The world is not coming to an end.
 Trust me.
 When have I ever lied to you?"

-Paar was drafted into the Army in 1943 during World War II, interrupting his tenure as host of WBEN's morning show The Sun Greeter's Club.
-He was assigned to the U.S.O. in the South Pacific to entertain the troops.
-Paar was a clever, wisecracking master of ceremonies; he narrowly escaped being disciplined when he impersonated senior officers, especially Col. Ralph Parr.
+In 1943, Paar was drafted into the U.S. Army during World War II, which interrupted his tenure as host of WBEN's morning show The Sun Greeter's Club.
+He was assigned to the Special Services in the South Pacific to entertain the troops.
+Paar was a clever, wisecracking master of ceremonies; he narrowly escaped being disciplined when he impersonated senior officers.